-Wellington is the political and cultural heartbeat of New Zealand and the geographical centre of the country.
+Like the cities of Portland, Seattle or San Francisco, Wellington stands out for its creativity and flare.
+Wellington is famous for its vibrant, creative city like, cafes and restaurants, stunning views and open space.
+Not only is Wellington the political and cultural heartbeat of New Zealand, it is also at the geographical centre of the country.
 Exploring New Zealand from this central location is easy, and because the distances are small, you will have every opportunity to do experience the wonders that Wellington and New Zealand have to offer during weekends and trimester holidays:

 - South Island - three hours south by ferry